 10. Start a blog and use affiliate marketing.
 Affiliate marketing is when you promote a service through an affiliate link and earn commissions off every sale made through your link.
 Michelle of Making Sense of Cents is the queen of affiliate marketing.
 I actually bought her Making Sense of Affiliate Marketing online course twice–once for my dad and once for me!
 I really look up to her and trust her expertise.
 If you want to go this route, PLEASE properly disclose.
 It’s as simple as putting “This post contains affiliate links” at the top of your blog posts.
 Not only is this just the right thing to do (your audience deserves to know), but it is also legally required by the FTC.
 (And just so you know, if I ever use affiliate links, I ALWAYS disclose it at the top of my posts.
 This post does not have ANY affiliate links.)

 11. Sell an eBook on Amazon (or Gumroad, SendOwl, etc.).
-In 2015, I launched my eBook, An Expat’s Guide to Living in Cusco, and chose to sell it on Amazon.
+In 2015, I launched my first eBook and chose to sell it on Amazon.
 You can also sell it on sites like Gumroad and SendOwl.
 The advantage is they take smaller fees, but the disadvantage is you’re less likely to get in front of a lot of people like on Amazon.
 If you already have a large following though, you may not need Amazon to help you sell your book.

 12. Record an EP and sell it on Bandcamp.
 On a whim, I recorded an EP from a beach house in Florida and put it up on Bandcamp.
 I made it free, but some people chose to “donate” anyway. :)